Manny P. here…

 The Skirball Cultural Center has established itself as one of the world’s most dynamic Jewish cultural institutions, and among the leading cultural venues in Los Angeles.
 Its mission is to explore the connections between Jewish heritage and the vitality of American democratic ideals.
 It seeks to inspire people of every ethnic identity in American life.

 Democracy Matters is an ongoing series of exhibits, tours, and panel discussions.
-A companion series of classic movies will be presented for FREE.
+A companion series of classics will be presented for FREE.
 The screenings are on a couple of Tuesdays at 1:30p.

 12 ANGRY MEN INHERIT THE WIND